 After studying ancient history for a while, I realized that all ancient cultures believed in other deities besides God.
-For instance, West Africans told stories of Mami Wata, a beautiful water goddess that brought good fortune.
-Besides West Africans, Indians told stories of gods that flew with chariots while the ancient Sumerians claimed that gods, which they named Annunaki, descended on earth and provided them with advanced knowledge and technology.
-Besides these cultures, the ancient Greeks, Romans, and Aztecs also told interesting stories of gods.
+West Africans told stories of Mami Wata, a beautiful water goddess that brought good fortune.
+Indians told stories of gods that flew with chariots while the ancient Sumerians claimed that gods, which they named Annunaki, descended on earth and shared with them advanced knowledge and technology.
+The ancient Greeks, Romans, and Aztecs also told interesting stories of gods.

 The ancient cultures took the gods seriously because they firmly believed in their existence.
 They worshipped them through art, sacrifices, rituals, and large monuments.

 Besides ancient cultures, modern organized religions also believe in other deities besides God.
 For instance, Muslims and Christians believe in angels.
 They believe angels are god-like creatures that act as intermediaries between man and The Creator.
 Harut and Marut are the main examples of angels that Muslims believe in while Angel Gabriel and Michael are the main examples of angels that Christians believe in.

 If we define polytheism as the belief in more than one deity, Christianity inevitably becomes polytheistic because Christians believe in God the Father and God the Son, and they pray to these gods believing that they can influence life on earth.

 Many scholars have noted the polytheistic nature of Christianity.
 For instance, Michael Rea in his journal, Polytheism and Christian Belief, writes ‘Christians are monotheists; but they believe in three fully divine beings – the three Persons of the Godhead: Father, Son, and Holy Spirit….Thus on the most common way of understanding, orthodox Christian belief is not monotheistic, but quite clearly polytheistic (Rea, 2006).’